DIN 66399 FOR DATA AND DOCUMENT DESTRUCTION

 Applies to information that is only intended for a smaller group of people from the outset.
-If data protection violations were committed here, they would have serious consequences for the company and could violate contractual obligations or laws.
-The affected party would therefore be significantly affected in their social position and economic circumstances.
+Data protection violations would have serious consequences for the company and could violate contractual obligations or laws.
+The affected party could therefore be significantly affected in their social position and economic circumstances.

 Protection class 3 pertains to information that was intended from the outset for a very small group of persons specified by name.
-If data protection violations were to occur here, they would have existentially threatening consequences or would violate professional secrets, laws and contracts.
+Any data protection violations would have existence-threatening consequences or would violate professional secrets, laws and contracts.

 The security levels at a glance

-The table below contains the combinations of protection classes and security levels recommended by the DIN committee.
-The table clearly shows that the combination of a very low protection class with a very high security level and vice versa does not make sense from the perspective of the committee.
-The correct classification is always determined by the data owner, i.e. the data controller.
+The table below shows the combinations of protection classes and security levels recommended by the DIN committee.
+The table clearly shows that the combination of a very low protection class with a very high security level and vice versa does not make sense from the committee’s point of view.
+The data owner (so-called “data controller”) is always responsible for the correct classification.

-With the following table it is possible to assign the three protection classes and the security levels, although each case should be individually determined by means of a risk analysis.
-When dealing with data of different protection classes, the security levels and protection classes can be separated as applicable.
-However, if this is not possible then the data carriers must be destroyed according to the highest protection class and security level.
+The following table enables you to assign the three protection classes and security levels.
+However, each case should be individually decided by means of a risk analysis.
+When dealing with data of different protection classes, it may be more economical to separate it according to the security levels and protection classes.
+However, if the data is mixed, the data media must be destroyed according to the highest protection class and security level.

 Increasing the security levels

-Data carrier destruction process according to DIN 66399 SPEC
+Data media destruction process according to DIN 66399 SPEC

-The destruction of data carriers is understood as a complete process in which the individual process stages are to be examined, safeguarded and implemented.
-The data owner, i.e. the data controller, is responsible until data destruction is complete.
+The destruction of data media is understood as a complete process in which the individual process stages are to be examined, safeguarded and implemented.
+The data owner, i.e. the data controller, therefore remains formally responsible until data destruction has been completed.
 Once the agreed security level has been reached, the data is considered to have been deleted.

 The entire process is usually divided up between the data controllers and external service providers.
-It is particularly important in this context to consider the delimitation of tasks and to define the organisational measures.
+It is particularly important in this context to consider the segregation of duties and to define the technical and organisational measures.

 3 possible process variants exist here:

-Variant 1: Data carrier destruction by the data controller themselves
+Variant 1: Data media destruction by the data controllers themselves

-Variant 2: Data carrier destruction by a service provider on site
+Variant 2: Data media destruction by a service provider on site

-Variant 3: Data carrier destruction by an external service provider
+Variant 3: Data media destruction by an external service provider